What International Students Say

-When I was an Ambassador, it meant going through a long nerve-wracking process of two paper tests, two interviews, a speech, a solo tour and some other events.
-It meant having the awesome green jacket which allowed me to walk in Egan dining hall without swiping.
-It meant giving a practice imaginary tour during the snow storm in the MAC, trying to picture the whole campus in my head and talking to myself, pretending I was talking to a real family (don't let people see it though).
+When I was an Ambassador, it meant going through a long nerve-wracking process of two paper tests, two interviews, a speech, a solo tour, and some other events.
+It meant having the awesome green jacket, which allowed me to walk in Egan dining hall without swiping.
+It meant giving a practice imaginary tour during the snowstorm in the MAC, trying to picture the whole campus in my head and talking to myself, pretending I was talking to a real family (don't let people see it though).
 Being an Ambassador meant giving a tour right at the moment when my family and friends back home were celebrating Lunar New Year's Eve.
-It meant getting to know lots and lots of students and parents, listening to their stories and sharing my own.
+It meant getting to know a lot of students and parents, as well as listening to their stories and sharing my own.
 Being an Ambassador meant the happiness of giving back to my school and helping some high school students to make one of the most important decisions in their lives.

 Bereket Temtime ‘16 ‘18M ‘20M — Ethiopia

 What do I love about Mercyhurst?
 The amazing people on campus and the acclaimed learning environment, where intellectualism is honored and infinite opportunities are abundant, have given me an enduring lifelong benefit.
 Mercyhurst was indeed the right choice.

 Here’s my story of how I got to this amazing university.
 It was May 2009 when I came for the first time to Mercyhurst for my sister Gabriela Delgado’s graduation.
 I fell in love with the campus.
 The people were warm and welcoming.
 It was then that I realized this was the right place for me, and indeed it was.
 I encourage you to choose Mercyhurst; this is the right place for you.